Custom Optical Beamsplitters

 Laser Line Beam Splitter Manufacturing

-PFG produces a wide variety of custom thin film polarizers in the UV, visible, and MWIR to meet your specific need.
-Our laser line polarizers combine high extinction ratio and high damage threshold for use in laser applications.
+We produce light beam splitter optics in the UV, visible, and MWIR for your specific need.
+These combine high extinction ratio and damage threshold for use in laser application.
 These polarizers exhibit up to 10,000:1 extinction ratio and greater than 98% transmission for P-polarization.
-Our high damage threshold and excellent mechanical durability provide long operational lifetimes.
-Our polarizing cubes can be used for laser line or broadband applications.
-These cubes can be custom designed to meet a range of applications and provide high extinction ratios over a broad range, and can be cemented or chemically contacted for improved laser damage threshold.
+Our damage threshold and excellent mechanical durability provide long operational lifetimes.
+Our polarizing beam splitter cube can be used for laser line or broadband applications.
+These beamsplitters can be custom designed for a range of industries.

 Types of Beamsplitters

-PFG offers an extensive variety of plate and cemented beamsplitters from UV to MWIR in a wide selection of sizes and glass types.
-Ranging from neutral density to dichroic to bandpass, including both polarizing and non-polarizing, PFG can customize these beamsplitters to meet your specific application.
-These beamsplitters can be applied to right-angle prisms, wedge prisms, penta-prisms, or rhomboids and may be optically cemented or chemically contacted for improved laser damage threshold.
+PFG offers an extensive variety of plate beamsplitters from UV to MWIR in a wide selection of sizes and glass types.
+Ranging from neutral density to dichroic to bandpass, including both polarizing and non-polarizing, we can customize these beamsplitters.
+These beamsplitters can be applied to right-angle, wedge, penta-prisms, or rhomboids and may be optically cemented or chemically contacted for improved laser damage threshold.

 Plate Beam Splitters